erreib/payload-lexical-collaboration/README.md

 # Payload Lexical Collaboration Plugin

-A Payload CMS plugin that adds collaborative commenting functionality to the Lexical rich text editor.
+A Payload CMS plugin that adds collaborative commenting functionality to the Lexical rich text editor, enabling content teams to discuss and collaborate on content directly within the editor.

 ## Features

-- Add inline comments to text content
+- **Inline Comments**: Add comments to specific text selections within the editor
-- Create comment threads for discussion
+- **Comment Threads**: Create and manage threaded discussions on content
-- Mark comments as resolved
+- **Comment Resolution**: Mark comments as resolved to track progress
+- **User Attribution**: Comments are linked to Payload users for accountability
+- **Real-time Updates**: Comments update in real-time when using Payload's REST API
+- **Visual Highlighting**: Commented text is visually highlighted in the editor
-- User attribution for comments
+- **Comment Panel**: Dedicated panel for viewing and managing all comments
-- Real-time updates (when used with Payload's built-in REST API)
+- **Seamless Integration**: Works with Payload's existing user system and permissions

 ## Installation